Nugnikoll/MyReversi/Readme.md

 	- [CMake](https://cmake.org/)

 - Build the library for reversi
-	Compile the source code and generate dynamic link library (_reversi.so or _reversi.dll)
+	Compile the source code and generate dynamic link library (_reversi.so or _reversi.pyd)
 	`cd build`
 	`cmake -DCMAKE_BUILD_TYPE=RELEASE
 .` (To generate MinGW Makefiles on windows, it should be `cmake -G"MinGW Makefiles"  -DCMAKE_BUILD_TYPE=RELEASE .`)